Heritage Pointe

 Heritage Pointe is a hamlet located in Alberta, Canada within Foothills County.
 It is located north of Dunbow Road, between Highway 2 (Deerfoot Trail) and Highway 2A (MacLeod Trail), adjacent to the southern boundary of Calgary.
+The community was developed beginning in the early 1990s around the Heritage Pointe Golf Club and a private lake.
+It had a population of 1,974 in the 2021 census.